p-karthik-eng/Profile-management-assignment/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root with the following content:

 ```
 VITE_API_URL=http://localhost:3001/users
 ```

-You can adjust this URL for production as needed.
+Adjust the URL as needed for different environments.

 ### 4. Start the mock API server